Virgin Punk: Clockwork Girl

 Umetsu brought on several collaborators from his previous works mainly from Arms, Pierrot+ (Arms' sister company), A-1 Pictures, and Production I.G (where he directed an opening in 2011): Shinichi Yokota worked with Umetsu on Wizard Barristers, and Umetsu called him to the project because he believed that Yokota had a talent for design work; he sub-character designer Keita Matsumoto while at Production I.G; prop designer Naoko Kouda worked with Umetsu on Galilei Donna at A-1 Pictures; main animator Shinya Takahashi was a veteran collaborator of Umetsu's since the early 2000s; and main animator Maho Kandou met Umetsu when she still worked for Pierrot+.
 Suzuki called art directors Yuuki Funagakure and Yuuji Honjou onto the project.
-Genichirou Abe was the only one of the three main animators on the project via Shaft and whom Umetsu humored to be "Shaft's treasure" (シャフトの至宝).
+Genichirou Abe was the only one of the three main animators on the project affiliated with Shaft and whom Umetsu humored to be "Shaft's treasure" (シャフトの至宝).
 Shaft also provided color designer Yasuko Watanabe and directors of photography Rei Egami and Takayuki Aizu.

 Umetsu made few appearances on any anime for several years once the production process started and mainly showed up for key animation work on some of Shaft's other titles.
 In 2021, he directed the opening to Shinbo and Hajime Ootani's Pretty Boy Detective Club as the first indication of his project at the company.
 Kubota gave the "Umetsu team" who worked on the opening (many of whom were involved with Virgin Punk) the name of "Shaft Umegumi" in the credits as a reference to Umetsu's project.
 He also made appearances on the studio's Magia Record production in 2020 and 2022, and also on episodes of other series Shaft was involved with directed by Kouji Matsumura (another friend of his from Pierrot+ who joined Shaft and was promoted to episode director at the company).